Uncertainty Quantification for Bayesian Optimization: UNCERTAINTY QUANTIFICATION FOR SEQUENTIAL SAMPLINGS

 \subsection{Theory}

-To facilitate our mathematical analysis, we now state the ABO framework in a rigorous manner.
-Recall that we assume that $f$ is a realization of a Gaussian process $Z$.
+To facilitate our mathematical analysis, we first state the general Bayesian optimization framework in a rigorous manner.
+Recall that we assume that $f$ is a realization of a Gaussian process $Z$ with correlation function $\Psi$.
 From this Bayesian point of view, we shall not differentiate $f$ and $Z$ in this section.